-For better control and understanding, it is recommended to start developing in an empty project.
-However, you can install a sample site to explore and use for inspiration.
-The Visual Studio extension configured with NuGet packages provides a pre-configured website with CMS, and a Visual Studio project for development, to which you add the Commerce components through NuGet.
+For better control and understanding, you should start developing in an empty project.
+However, you can install a sample site like Foundation to explore and use for inspiration.
+The Optimizely project templates provide a preconfigured website with Optimizely Commerce, and a Visual Studio project for development.

 Creating the project

 See Setting up a development environment to install the Optimizely templates and command line tool.
 When done, run the commands described in the following (check command line options for more configuration options).

 dotnet new epicommerceempty --name ProjectName cd projectname dotnet-episerver create-cms-database ProjectName.csproj -S . -E dotnet-episerver create-commerce-database ProjectName.csproj -S . -E --reuse-cms-user dotnet-episerver add-admin-user ProjectName.csproj -u username -p password -e firstname.lastname@example.org -c EcfSqlConnection

 The project structure

 - Installs main components through NuGet packages (EPiServer.Commerce).

 - Updates configuration files, such as appSettings.json, with connection strings.

 - Installs the Optimizely user interface components and places them under the URL /episerver.